 Recognised scholars have not given much credence to the claims, for the following reasons:

 - The Jewish people were fiercely monotheistic, and resisted the influence of foreign religions.
-Most scholars today believe that the pagan religions exerted virtually no influence on first century Jewish thinking, and that Jewish history and their scriptures (our Old Testament) provide the best basis for understanding Jesus.
+Most scholars today believe that the pagan religions exerted littleo influence on first century Jewish thinking.
+Jewish history and the Jewish scriptures (our Old Testament) provide the best basis for understanding Jesus.

-- Much of the information about Horus only became known via modern archaeology, and could not have been known to the early christians.
+- Much of the information about Horus only became known via modern archaeology, and could not have been known by the early christians.

-- Many, if not most, of the claimed parallels are contrived (sometimes called parallelomania = exaggerating the importance of trifling resemblances) or completely spurious.
+- Most of the claimed parallels are either contrived (sometimes called parallelomania = exaggerating the importance of trifling resemblances) or completely spurious.

-- Horus was a mythological figure whereas the main facts about Jesus (including many of the claimed parallels) are considered to have a sound historical basis.
+- Horus was a mythological figure but the main facts about Jesus (including many of the claimed parallels) have a sound historical basis.

-For a more complete summary of the scholars’ general views on the influence of pagan religions on early christianity, see Was Jesus a copy of pagan gods?
+For a summary of the scholars’ views on the influence of all pagan religions on early christianity, see Was Jesus a copy of pagan gods?

 The alleged similarities

-The table below shows what seem to me to be the main claims about Horus, together with the most reliable responses I can find.
+The table below shows what seem to be the main claims about Horus, together with the most reliable responses I can find.